SmartRider: History

-In July 2003, a Delairco Bartrol / Wayfarer Transit Systems consortium was named as the preferred bidder to deliver a smartcard ticketing system to Perth.
+In July 2003, a consortium comprising Delairco Bartrol and Wayfarer Transit Systems was named as the preferred bidder to deliver a smartcard ticketing system to Perth.
 The roll-out of SmartRider was originally planned for January to be completed in 2005, but due to problems with the implementation of reader technology, the key dates changed several times.
-SmartRiders became available to all members of the public from 14 January 2007.

-The SmartRider was rolled out progressively to different groups of customers:
+SmartRiders became available to all members of the public from 14 January 2007, but rolled out progressively to different groups of customers: